8th Annual John T. Irwin National Tournament of Senior State Champions

 SPONSORS

-The primary sponsors are US Chess: the John T. Irwin Fund, John D. Rockefeller V, US Chess, and the Internet Chess Club (ICC).
+The primary sponsors are US Chess: John T. Irwin Fund, John D. Rockefeller V, US Chess, and the Internet Chess Club (ICC).

 TRAVEL & ACCOMMODATIONS